SuminoeRabbits/one_big_aarch64_db/README.md

 ORDER BY field_count DESC
 LIMIT 10;

--- Join registers and fields for complete view (with descriptions) SELECT
+-- Join registers and fields for complete view (with descriptions and definitions) SELECT
     r.feature_name,
     r.register_name,